 Ph.D., theoretical physics

 Induction is a form of reasoning in which a generalisation is inferred based on a few or many observations that support, but do not necessarily guarantee that generalisation.
-For example, after experiencing a few or many miserly people from a country, one can make an inductive generalisation that all the people of this country are misers.
+For example, after seeing many miserly people from a certain country, one can reach an inductive generalisation that all people of that country are misers.
 In science, induction may go somewhat like this:

 A liquid x1 evaporated when heated at 1000 °C at times t1, t2, t3…